 (2) Five types of Chinese Montessori sandpaper boards

-For Chinese language learning, there are a few different sets of sandpaper Chinese boards:
+For Chinese language learning, different sandpaper Chinese boards include:

 1. Sandpaper Chinese numbers (中文數字砂字板)